Skip to content

 Grade and quality are fascinating concepts; however, even professionals don’t understand their differences and mistakenly use them synonymously.
 They are not difficult terms to understand, we simply need to pay them a bit more attention.

-Quality Control vs Verify Scope
+Quality Control Vs Verify Scope

 In the PMBOK Guide, fifth edition, the validate scope process has replaced the verify scope process; therefore, this post is obsolete.
 Please refer to my new blog post on quality control and validate scope.